-Classification for students with mark profiles falling into this range will be determined according to an aggregate formula: a Distinction if the student has achieved an average of > 67.5%

-Classification for students with mark profiles falling into this range will always be determined to the advantage of the student.
+- 1. Course critical to assessment: None - 2.
+Distinction/Merit borderline (scheme paragraph 5.3.2): Classification for students with mark profiles falling into this range will be determined according to an aggregate formula: a Distinction if the student has achieved an average of > 67.5% - 3.
+Merit/Pass borderline (scheme paragraph 5.3.4): Classification for students with mark profiles falling into this range will always be determined to the advantage of the student.

-MSC ECONOMICS

-MSC ECONOMICS (two year programme)

-MSC ECONOMICS (RESEARCH)
+MSC ECONOMICS MSC ECONOMICS (RESEARCH) MSC ECONOMICS (TWO YEAR PROGRAMME)

-Students with a mark profile of 5.3.2 (d) will require an aggregate of 280 in order to be awarded a Distinction overall.
-A Distinction will not be awarded for students with a mark profile of 5.3.2 (c)

-Students with mark profiles falling into this range will always be awarded a Pass degree.
+- 1. Course critical to assessment: None - 2.
+Distinction/Merit borderline (scheme paragraph 5.3.2): Students with a mark profile of 5.3.2 (d) will require an aggregate of 280 in order to be awarded a Distinction overall.
+A Distinction will not be awarded for students with a mark profile of 5.3.2 (c) - 3.
+Merit/Pass borderline (scheme paragraph 5.3.4): Students with mark profiles falling into this range will always be awarded a Pass degree.